-The diagram above illustrates the complex environment that awaits you, and supports the concept that, as the Motorcycle Safety Foundation says, "Safe riding is as much a skill of the eyes and mind as it is of the hands and feet."
+The diagram above illustrates the complex environment that awaits you, and supports the concept that, as the Motorcycle Safety Foundation says, "Safe riding depends as much on the mental skills of awareness and judgment as it does on a physical skill of maneuvering the machine."

 Successfully piloting a motorcycle is a much more involved task than driving a car.
 Motorcycling requires a fine sense of balance and a heightened sense of awareness and position amidst other roadway users.
-A motorcycle responds more quickly to rider inputs than a car, but is also more sensitive to outside forces, like irregular road surfaces or crosswinds.
+A motorcycle responds more guickly to rider inputs than a car, but is also more sensitive to outside forces, like irregular road surfaces or crosswinds.
 A motorcycle is also less visible than a car due to its narrower profile, and offers far less protection by exposing its rider to other traffic and the elements.
 All these risks can be managed through study, training, and practice.